PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 $$

-Power flow equations are based on solving the nodal equations above to obtain the voltage and voltage angle at each node and the real and reactive power flow through the branches.
+Power flow equations are based on solving the nodal equations above to obtain the voltage and voltage angle at each node and then obtaining the real and reactive power flow through the branches.
+The following bus types can be present in the system:

+- Slack bus: the reference bus with known voltage and angle; in power-grid-model referred to as the [source](./components.md#source).
+- Load bus: a bus with known $P$ and $Q$.
+- Voltage controlled bus: a bus with known $P$ and $V$.

 #### Newton-Raphson
 This is the traditional method for power flow calculations.